Don’t delay, choose an Ambetter plan today – before Open Enrollment ends May 15.

 A) Out-of-network liability and balance billing

-The Ambetter network is the group of providers and hospitals we partner with to provide care for you.
-If something is in our network, it is covered on your health insurance plan.
-If something is out-of-network, you may have to pay extra for services you receive.
+The Ambetter network is the group of providers and hospitals we contract with to provide care for you.
+If a provider and/or hospital is in our network, services are covered by your health insurance plan.
+If a provider and/or hospital is out-of-network, you may have to pay extra for services you receive.
 Please refer to your Schedule of Benefits for an overview of your costs for out-of-network services.

 When receiving care at an Ambetter participating hospital it is possible that some hospital-based providers (for example, anesthesiologists, radiologists, pathologists) may not be under contract with Ambetter as participating providers.
 These providers may bill you for the difference between Ambetter’s allowed amount and the providers billed charge – this is known as “balance billing”.
 We encourage you to inquire about the providers who will be treating you before you begin your treatment, so you can understand their participation status with Ambetter.